rrosajp/python-htmlement/README.rst

 Python does support a simple (read limited) XPath engine inside its ElementTree module.
 Also a nice benefit of using ElementTree is that it can use a C implementation whenever available.

-This HTML Parser extends :class:`html.parser.HTMLParser` to build a tree of :class:`ElementTree.Element <xml.etree.ElementTree.Element>` instances.
+This HTML Parser extends html.parser.HTMLParser_ to build a tree of ElementTree.Element_ instances.
 The returned root element natively supports the ElementTree API.